 - The United States currently has the highest number of confirmed COVID-19 cases and related deaths in the world.

-- The United States has reported 24.7 million confirmed cases.
+- The United States has reported more than 28.8 million confirmed cases.

-- More than 15 million people in the country have received their first COVID-19 vaccine dose, according to the CDC.
+- More than 54 million people in the United States have received their first COVID-19 vaccine dose, according to the CDC.

 Healthline updates this page on weekdays.
 For up-to-date information about the virus, go here.

 The risk of death from COVID-19 is roughly 10 times higher in countries where most of the population is overweight, according to a report released by the World Obesity Forum.

 Researchers analyzed mortality data from Johns Hopkins University and the World Health Organization (WHO).

 They reported that of the 2.5 million COVID-19 deaths reported by the end of February, 2.2 million were in countries where more than half the population is overweight.

 “Look at countries like Japan and South Korea where they have very low levels of COVID-19 deaths as well as very low levels of adult obesity,” he said.

 5 states roll back mask mandates, more may follow

 So far, five states have announced that they’re rolling back mask mandates.

 The move has caused some experts to wonder whether other states will join them, which would alter how the United States will deal with the pandemic at a crucial moment in the fight against the disease, reported USA Today.